EthanRBrown/ni2017-slides/SLIDES.md

 ### Class Fields

 For me, the biggest sell of class fields is making React code less cumbersome.
-So if React is your jam, I would start with Peter Bengtsson's [ES Proposal: Class Fields](Public Class Fields Saves Sooo Many Keystrokes in React Code</a>.
-For a general introduction, see
+So if React is your jam, I would start with Peter Bengtsson's [Public Class Fields Saves Sooo Many Keystrokes in React Code](https://www.peterbe.com/plog/public-class-fields).
+For a general introduction, see Axel Rauschmayer's [ES Proposal: Class Fields](http://2ality.com/2017/07/class-fields.html).
-Axel Rauschmayer's <a href=).

 ### for...of